Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 Now that we got it working, let's look at the code we've produced.
 Wrangling `toJSON` into our state in multiple locations is pretty ugly and could get out of hand quickly with growing numbers of fish.
 We mixed up our business code (the state) with technical concerns (serialization).
 Let's see whether we can do better.
 Wouldn't it be nice to have a way to make existing fish compress their state without us having to modify them?

-To do so, we can implement a fish that just wraps an existing one, providing the functions required for (de-)compression as decoration.
+To do so, we can implement a wrapper for existing fishes, providing the functions required for (de-)compression as decoration.
 This requires the following parts:

 * A generic wrapper for `State` types adding the `toJSON` function
 * A function accepting a fish and returning the decorated one